 As a legal recruiter working exclusively with lawyers, I have worked on values identification and clarification with hundreds of lawyers who felt that something was wrong with their careers that needed to be fixed.
 Although each attorney is unique, certain themes appear again and again.

 A variety of techniques can be used to assess values.
 Usually more than one should be employed to ensure an accurate and comprehensive individual portrait.
 A relatively fast and simple technique to get an initial overview of an attorney's values is called a card sort.
 The attorney is given a deck of about 50 cards, each printed with the name of a specific value, such as competition, security, or high earnings, followed by a brief definition.
-Although each card is distinct, some may be seen as related; for example, high earnings and profit, gain.
+Although each card is distinct, some may be seen as related; for example, high earnings and profit, and gain.

 The attorney is asked to sort the cards into columns headed